TheRealKoeDev/automatic-form-builder/README.md

 }

 class ParentClass {
-    // Does not build this property, because it has no Decorator from @ng-stack/forms public unbuildProperty: unknown;
+    // Does not build this property, because it has no Decorator from class-validator public unbuildProperty: unknown;

     @IsString()